mikysett/philosophers_tester/README.md

 - To change those default paths and values modify `philo_path`, `philo_bonus_path` and `default_nb_meals` in `philosophers_tester.sh`.

-- By default the tester will show also the output of the philo program, to toggle it modifiy `SHOW_PHILO_OUTPUT` in `headers/philosophers_tester.h` and recompile.
+- By default the tester will show also the output of the philo program, to toggle it modifiy `SHOW_PHILO_OUTPUT` in `headers/philosophers_tester.h` and recompile with `make re`.

 - If you want to add some custom tests feel free to do so, it's very easy.
 Just edit `init_tests.sh`.

 ## Disclaimer
 - Memory allocations/leaks are not tested
-- The tester gives strange behavior for bonuses
+- The tester doesn't work for bonus, this is probably due to `eval` execution of the command in `tester_loop.sh`, it probably can be fixed easly if you know how to execute a command with arguments starting by a string that contains both.
 - The tester is very strict about available forks evalutation and won't tollerate a philosopher taking a fork before the one having it explicitely stated he released it (by printing a status change to sleep).
 - The program may (probably) have bugs and issues, be aware and use your own judgement when in doubt, also please feel free to reach me for feedback or bugs report.